 The per capita income in Wrentham in 2018 was $54,617, which is upper middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $218,468 for a family of four.

 The people who call Wrentham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wrentham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wrentham include English, Italian, German, and French .
+Important ancestries of people in Wrentham include Irish, English, Italian, German, and French.

 The most common language spoken in Wrentham is English.
 Other important languages spoken here include Spanish and French.